 Taxis are easily distinguished from other cars in China because they are a bright yellow, red, or green with a, usually, white cloth interior displaying an LED flag in the front windshield.
 If the flag is lit up, that means it is open and available to be used.
 If the flag is dark, that means the taxi is in use.

-Taxis use meters, and pricing is dependent on time and distance.
-If a driver tries to haggle a price and doesn’t want to use the meter, get out because that is illegal.
+Taxis use meters, and the pricing is dependent on time and distance.
+If a driver tries to haggle a price and doesn’t want to use the meter, get out because that is illegal (and most likely they are trying to scam you).
 Taxi rates are set by local authorities and can have a starting price between 5 and 13 RMB.
 Like in most places, cash is the easiest way to pay for taxis.
-Most do accept credit cards, but this isn’t an option available to tourists.
 Make sure to carry smaller bills because most drivers do not accept or break bills over 100 RMB.
+Most taxis in China also accept credit cards if you happen to have no cash on hand.

 Chinese people get in the front seat with the driver, so tourists can do that too.
 The drivers’ side doors will usually be locked because drivers expect passengers to enter on the passenger side of the car.
 Conversation is not expected, but ni hao or “nee-how” makes a great impression.
 Tipping is not the custom in China, and it may even confuse drivers.
 After paying, wait for a receipt.